Best Single Origin Coffee Beans for Beginners

 Single origin coffees are best showcased through brewing methods that highlight clarity and nuance.
 Here are the recommended methods for beginners:

-- French press: Produces a fuller-bodied cup with more texture.
+• French press: Produces a fuller-bodied cup with more texture.
 Works well with naturally processed coffees.
+See: How to Make the Perfect French Press Coffee.

 Grind fresh immediately before brewing for the best results.
-Pre-ground coffee loses its volatile aromatics within minutes of grinding, which is where much of the single origin character lives.
-For more on grind settings, see: How to Grind Coffee: Coffee Grinders and Grind Sizes Explained.
+For more on grind settings, see: Coffee Grinders and Grind Sizes Explained.

 Beginner Origin Comparison Table